 After a slice, I realized that the taste of this crust is a bit on the bland side.
 But then again, the filling is meant to be the star.
 The crust seems much thinner than other frozen crusts and by docking the crust (on the bottom and on the side) it did end up poking some holes through the crust.
 That was kinda of a bummer because it meant that I couldn't remove it from its tin pie pan.

 Regardless, even with such a liquid, eggy filling, it held up quite well.
 It even had some layers at the bottom.
 But where I felt it was the most bland was actually at the top where the ruffled edge is.

 Because of the amount of time in the oven, that seemed the most dried out and tasteless.
 So I just enjoyed everything but the top.

-Overall, I think if you are gluten-free or having company that is gluten-free, this isn’t a bad option to reach for.
+I think if you are gluten-free or have company that is gluten-free, this isn't a bad option to reach for.
 I still prefer the taste of a regular pie crust.
-But I didn’t feel like I was missing out too much either.
+But I didn't feel like I was missing out too much either.

 The bag of Trader Joe's Gluten Free Pie Crust:

 After being cooked you get: